German Market & Christmas Fair

 We hope you enjoy the German Market this year.

-The German Market is free to attend and is open 7 days a week during the dates above and during our opening hours which can be found at the top of our website.
+The German Market is free to attend and is open 7 days a week during our opening hours which can be found at the top of our website.

 Hot food is served in the German Market from 10am - 4pm daily and you can enjoy freshly-made belgian waffles, bratwurst, kaesewurst and sauerkraut.